Samppii/MiniHolidayHack2024/README.md

 ### Random Video Player
 - JavaScript dynamically selects a random video URL from a predefined array and updates the iframe source.

-### Popup
-- Clicking the "Go" button triggers a popup overlay with a retro-styled GIF and close button.

 ### Dynamic Ads
 - Ads in the designated containers are dynamically updated with random promotional content on page load.